 Stereotypic movement disorder (SMD) is the rhythmic repetition of body movements called stereotypies.
-These movements are usually harmless or may result in self-harm or social challenges.
+These movements are often harmless or may result in self-harm or social problems.

-SMD often starts around age 3 years.
-It may occur by itself or with other conditions, such as Autism Spectrum Disorder (ASD).
+SMD may happen by itself or with other problems, such as Autism Spectrum Disorder (ASD).

-It is not clear what causes SMD.
-Some children with SMD have family members who had SMD when they were young, so there may be a genetic link for some.
+The cause is not clear.
+Some children with SMD have family members who had SMD when they were young.
+There may be a genetic link.

-SMD may also be associated with neurological conditions or brain injuries in some children.
-Not all children with SMD have brain injury though.
+SMD may also be linked to neurological problems or brain injuries in some children.

 |Copyright © Nucleus Medical Media, Inc.|

-- Having a developmental condition, such as ASD
+- Having a developmental problem, such as ASD

 - Family history of SMD

-Symptoms are common in children aged 3-5 years of age, but it may last longer in some children.
-Stereotypic movements have the following features:
+Symptoms are common in children aged 3 to 5 years.
+It may last longer in some children.
+Stereotypic movements: